 - Approval Rate - Shows percentage of all issues that you submit that have been approved.
 Example: In total, you have submitted 10 issues, 4 of them are approved, 6 of them are closed for reasons such as duplicates and out of scope.
 In this case, your approval rate would be 40% which is very low as a good tester aims to not submit duplicates and follows scope requirements.

 - Creating Value - A good tester is someone who understands the stakeholder, finds the issues that are really relevant describing the root cause not just the symptoms.
-Issue quality and severity are more important than reporting many low-value bugs.
+Issue quality and severity are more important than reporting many low-value issues.

 - Team Work - Testing is a teamwork and we encourage all testers to support each other, answer each others' questions, give good advice and share helpful tips and tricks.

-Please note that above all you should truly focus on finding valuable bugs and reporting them according to the standards.
+Please note that above all you should truly focus on finding valuable issues and reporting them according to the standards.
 Reporting well-thought-out issues and reading them through before finalizing the reports enhances your likelihood of getting more projects invites.